seek-oss/crackle/.changeset/css-exports.md

 };
 ```

-Crackle will bundle all external CSS into one file and output it to the `dist` directory.
+When importing with a CSS `@import` rule, Crackle will bundle all external CSS into one file and output it to the `dist` directory.
 Package exports will also be updated so consumers can import the bundled CSS.